particle-iot/docs/src/content/tutorials/device-cloud/console.md

 ![Compile firmware](/assets/images/ide-compile.png)
 <p class="caption">Compile and download a product binary from the web IDE</p>

-If you are using the [Desktop IDE](/tutorials/developer-tools/dev/), clicking on the compile icon (<i class="ion-checkmark-circled"></i>) will automatically add a `.bin` file to your current working directory if the compilation is a success. **Note**: Make sure that you have a device selected in Particle Dev before compiling.

 ![Compile firmware](/assets/images/particle-dev-icon.png)
 <p class="caption">Particle Dev will automatically add a compiled binary to your working directory after you compile</p>